agude/agude.github.io/_books/use_of_weapons.md

 Cheradenine Zakalwe, who works for the Culture's Special Circumstances division.

-The structure of the story is clever.
-There is the main story, the _numbered chapters_, which covers the most recent mission by the man as he works for the culture.
-These chapters proceed in order as you would expect.
-There is the operative's backstory told in the _roman numeral chapters_, which start with his previous mission and are in reverse order, going further back in time to with each one one.
-And there is a prologue and epilogue which cover another mission that takes place after the main story, but the reader can't figure that out until they read the epilogue half.

 The narrative structure is cleverly done.
 The main story is told in the _numbered chapters_, which cover the man's most recent mission and proceed chronologically.
 Interspersed are the _Roman numeral chapters_, which detail